 Measure around the chest of the child with a tape measure.
-Add 2 to 8 inches ease to that measurement depending on the size or how loose fitting you would like the costume.
+Add 2 to 8 inches of ease to that measurement depending on the size or how loose-fitting you would like the costume.
 For example, a small toddler may only need 2 inches of ease, while a 7-year-old may need 6 inches of ease.
 Divide that total number by four to get the pattern width measurement.

-Example: If the chest circumference is 20 inches, plus 2 inches ease, then the pattern width would be 5 1/2 inches.
-If the chest circumference is 40 inches, plus 8 inches ease, then the pattern width would be 12 inches.
+For example, if the chest circumference is 20 inches plus 2 inches ease, then the pattern width would be 5 1/2 inches.
+If the chest circumference is 40 inches plus 8 inches ease, then the pattern width would be 12 inches.
 Print and enlarge the pattern to scale until the pattern width measurement matches the pattern width on the jumpsuit.
 In this case, the width of the pattern would be enlarged to 5 1/2 inches.

 Pin the two front jumpsuit pieces with the right sides of the fabric together.
 The right side of the fabric is the furry side.
 Sew a seam along the center front with a straight stitch 1/2 inch from the raw edge of the fabric.
 A standard stitch length of 2.5 will be used throughout the project.
 Trim the fake fur for less bulk at the seams.

 Cut out a piece of batting using the stomach pattern piece.
 Trim the edges so that the batting is 1/4 inch smaller around all sides.
 Layer with as little or as much batting as desired.

 Place the stomach patch onto the outside of the front jumpsuit with the batting between the felt and fur.
 Align at the neck and center the piece over the jumpsuit.
 Topstitch on top of the stomach patch, close to the edge, through all layers.